martinmacko47/chcemvediet/misc/anonymization.md

 Computed Properties:
 * `content`: String; May be NULL; May be empty; Read-only.

+## Commands

-## `attachment_anonymization`
+### `attachment_anonymization`

 	 $ env/bin/python manage.py attachment_anonymization [options] attachment_id [file]

 Creates AttachmentFinalization instance for the specified Attachment.
-By default, the file path is read from stdin.
-You can pass file path explicitly as an argument.
+The content source is file, that can be passed as an argument, or stdin.
+Preferred source is file.
+If file is not specified and stdin is empty, the command will fail.

 AttachmentFinalization created this way will be marked as successful.
 Only one successful AttachmentFinalization can be assigned to the Attachment.